tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 As typical with new features in TLS, the client indicates support for the new extension in the ClientHello message.
 The newly introduced extensions allow attestation Evidence or Attestation Results to be exchanged.
-TLS nonces are used to guarantee freshness of the exchanged Evidence when the background check model is in use.
-Nonces are not used in the passport model, because the expectation of freshness is more relaxed and is only governed by the lifetime of the signed Attestation Results.
+Freshness of the exchanged Evidence is guaranteed through secret derivation from the TLS master secret and message transcript (see {{crypto-ops}}) when the background check model is in use.
+In the passport model, freshness expectations are more relaxed and are governed by the lifetime of the signed Attestation Results.

 When either the Evidence or the Attestation Results extension is successfully negotiated, attestation Evidence or Attestation Results are conveyed in an